The conversation comes first.

 Three generations.
 One mission.

-The Hole in the Fence was created in the 1970s by Kate’s father for Health Canada.
-Kate’s mother spent years researching why it worked.
-The answer was the same then as it is now: not the stories, but the conversations they started.
-Kate’s motivation to rebuild it was personal.
-When her son was eight, a game ad showed him something no eight-year-old should see.
-There was no language for it, no prior conversation, nowhere to take it together.
+The Hole in the Fence was created in the 1970s by Kate’s father for Health Canada, and her mother spent years researching why it worked.
+The answer then is the answer now: not the stories, but the conversations they start.
+Kate rebuilt it for a personal reason.
+When her son was eight, a game ad showed him something no eight-year-old should see, and there was no language for it, nowhere to take it together.
 Radish is the answer to that moment.

 Read our story